Use What You Know: Causal Foundation Models with Partial Graphs: Methodology

 \subsection{Partial Ancestral Information}

 While knowing ancestral instead of direct causal relationships has the meaningful practical benefits discussed above, some (or even all) of the ancestral relationships within a set of variables may be unclear.
-We thus propose to utilise the partially known ancestor matrix (PAM), denoted by $\Tilde{\mathbf{T}} \in \{-1, 0, 1\}^{K \times K}$.
-Specifically, we set $\Tilde{T}_{ij} = 1$ if it is known that $z_i$ is a cause of $z_j$ and $\Tilde{T}_{ij} = -1$ if it is known that $z_i$ is not a cause of $z_j$.
-Importantly, we set $\Tilde{T}_{ij} = 0$ if the causal relationship between $z_i$ and $z_j$ is unknown:
+We thus propose to utilise the partially known ancestor matrix (PAM), denoted by $\tilde{\mathbf{T}} \in \{-1, 0, 1\}^{K \times K}$.
+Specifically, we set $\tilde{T}_{ij} = 1$ if it is known that $z_i$ is a cause of $z_j$ and $\tilde{T}_{ij} = -1$ if it is known that $z_i$ is not a cause of $z_j$.
+Importantly, we set $\tilde{T}_{ij} = 0$ if the causal relationship between $z_i$ and $z_j$ is unknown.

-Having partial causal knowledge that cannot be precisely specified in a causal graph is common in numerous real-world datasets.
-As an example, we discuss how this applies to the IHDP dataset in Appendix \ref{app:ihdpexample}.
-Below, we provide more general arguments for why \textit{partial} ancestral information is an attractive way to specify causal assumptions:
+Having partial causal knowledge that cannot be specified in a fully known causal graph is common in real-world datasets.
+As an example, we discuss how this applies to the IHDP dataset in \cref{app:ihdpexample}.

-\paragraph{PAMs and the Arrow of Time} Temporal order always provides a natural constraint on ancestral causal structure, since causes must precede effects.
-If variable $z_i$ is measured before $z_j$ in time, we immediately know that $\Tilde{T}_{ji} = -1$, ruling out backward causation.
+Furthermore, the temporal order always provides a natural constraint on ancestral causal structure, since causes must precede effects.
+If variable $z_i$ is measured before $z_j$ in time, we immediately know that $\tilde{T}_{ji} = -1$, ruling out backward causation.
 In practice, this type of temporal information, at least for a subset of all available variables, is arguably a very common type of causal information.

-\paragraph{PAMs and Common Causal Assumptions} Considering classical causal assumptions, it straightforward to specify back-door and front-door constellations via ancestral relationships and thus PAMs.
-As an additional example, we discuss how \textit{unconfoundedness}, an assumption commonly made in the potential outcomes framework (PO; \citealt{imbens2015causal}), can be specified using PAMs in Appendix \ref{prop:unconf_and_partial_graph}.
-Later, we show that encoding unconfoundedness via a PAM provides substantial benefits to the predictions of a CFM (Section \ref{sec:realcause}).
+Considering classical causal assumptions, it is straightforward to specify back-door and front-door constellations via ancestral relationships and thus PAMs.
+As an additional example, we discuss how \textit{unconfoundedness}, an assumption commonly made in the potential outcomes framework (PO; \citealt{imbens2015causal}), can be specified using PAMs in \cref{prop:unconf_and_partial_graph}.
+Later, we show that encoding unconfoundedness via a PAM provides meaningful benefits to the predictions of a CFM (\cref{sec:realcause}).